dullhunk/cdyf/19-scheduling.md

 ## Week 5: Knowing {#week5}
 **Monday 24th October** at 5pm:

-* *Knowing your future* read chapter \@ref(knowing): How well do you know yourself?
+* *Exploring your future* read chapter \@ref(exploring): How well do you know yourself?
 Lecture and workshop in (ref:mecd), see  [timetables.manchester.ac.uk](https://timetables.manchester.ac.uk/).
 What are your unique talents (superpowers) and where is your achilles heel (weakness)?
 What are you doing to improve both sets of skills?--

 ## Week 6: Pausing {#week6}
 **Monday 31st October** at 5pm: